atmin/git-workflow/README.md

 git-svn is that a merge commit is converted to a squash(see the [man page](http://linux.die.net/man/1/git-merge)) of the branch you've merged in and only after that commited upstream to the subversion repository.

-If you look at your log now, oyu'll see your last commit is still a git merge commit, referencing the two branches you merged, but also has a subversion revision number assigned to it by git-svn.
+If you look at your log now, you'll see your last commit is still a git merge commit, referencing the two branches you merged, but also has a subversion revision number assigned to it by git-svn.